Tuesday, December 17th, 2019

 Horizontal cracks can also cause serious structural instability.
 Left to sit, they could cause your house to collapse.
 In case your basement develops a horizontal crack, contact your foundation repair contractor immediately.

 Cracks also create an opening for pests and insects like mice and termites to come to your home.
-When they do, they can damage your furniture, joists, beams and clothing.
+When they do, they can damage your furniture, joists, beams, and clothing.
 Removing them isn’t just going to be a real hassle, but a costly affair.

 If you intend to sell your home in the foreseeable future, it’s important for you to fix foundation cracks and other similar issues.
 Failure to do so could affect the value of your property and discourage potential buyers.

-Well, that depends on the underlying issue or root cause of the crack.
+The right repair method depends on the underlying issue or root cause of the crack.
 Your local contractor will come and inspect your basement or foundation floor and wall to determine the kinds of cracks they’re up against.

 If the foundation wall has bowed inward or shifted, wall anchors can help stabilize the foundation wall and stop it from shifting inward.
 If the foundation has dropped, foundation underpinning can stop further vertical settlement.
 For cosmetic cracks, epoxy injection will suffice.